Senior Strategy Lead EdTech , IBM

 Mr. Rubner holds several U.S. patents for product innovation.
 He earned a Master of Arts degree from the University of Pennsylvania and a Bachelor of Arts degree in Political Science from Brooklyn College.

-Senior Director for International Public Policy, SIIA
+Senior Vice President for Global Public Policy, SIIA

-Carl Schonander is the Software & Information Industry Association’s (SIIA) Senior Director for International Public Policy.
+Carl Schonander is the Software & Information Industry Association’s (SIIA) Senior Vice President for Global Public Policy.
 He advocates for SIIA’s international policy interests.
 Those interests include the EU-U.S. Privacy Shield, the EU General Data Protection Regulation, the Digital Single Market, China, cross-border data flows, intellectual property, trade, privacy, and Internet governance.
 Schonander was part of a coalition of industry groups that worked successfully to develop consensus industry support for the EU-U.S. Privacy Shield, as well as congressional support for legislation needed to obtain EU support for the Shield.
 Schonander was a member of the Atlantic Council’s Task Force on Advancing a Transatlantic Digital Agenda, which released the report: “Building a Transatlantic Digital Marketplace: Twenty Steps Toward 2020.”
 He participated in an international group charged with providing recommendations for enhancing the accountability of the Internet Corporation for Assigned Names and Numbers (ICANN).
 Schonander is a former U.S. diplomat.
 He has a Master of Law degree in Intellectual Property Rights from George Washington University, Masters Degree in Public Affairs from the Lyndon B. Johnson School of Public Affairs, and a JD from the University of Stockholm.

 Asst.
 Professor, Johns Hopkins School of Education